DrupalOpenGardenProject/Site-Structure/d6/README.txt

-* This will checkout the most current version of Drupal 6 (Drupal 6.17) as a new branch
+* This will checkout the most current version of Drupal 6 (Drupal 6.17) based on a tag.

-* This creates a 'branch' from a 'tag'
+* This replaces all your files in the /drupal directory with the proper version of Drupal.

 * DRUPAL-6-17 is a 'tag'

 * To see which versions of Drupal are in the repository, do git tag

+* A tag is a point in the history of the code which was declared by the community to be an official release of Drupal.

 What is happening here:

 * When you first clone the repository, you will be on a branch called 'CVS' (as opposed to 'master' which is normal for git repositories.)

-* The repository comes with no actual branches.
-So to save any changes you make to the Drupal repository, you would commit them to your custom branch.
+* The repository comes with no actual branches except 'CVS'

+* To see the list of branches
+git branch

+* CVS
+is what it should look like by default.

+* When you check out the 'tag' it is not on a branch, and you should see 'Note: moving to 'DRUPAL-6-17' which isn't a local branch'

+This is OK.
+We are about to make a working branch.

 3. Make a brand new branch to store all your own customizations (such as deleting the sites folder):

 git checkout -b master

-* This will create a working branch.
-You shouldn't have to do much customization to Drupal core for this project, but you can version the fact that you may replace your 'sites' folder with a symbolic link to our shared 'sites' folder.
+* This will create a new working branch based on the current state of your files.

+* You shouldn't have to do much customization to Drupal core for this project, but you can version the fact that you may replace your 'sites' folder with a symbolic link to our shared 'sites' folder.

+* If you were actually working on modifying/contributing to Drupal core, you might create branches as you work.

 4. set up .gitignore